0

 Demographics

-Mount Erie ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.95% of people over 25 have a college degree.
+In terms of college education, Mount Erie ranks among the least educated cities in the nation, as only 5.95% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Mount Erie in 2022 was $23,533, which is low income relative to Illinois and the nation.
 This equates to an annual income of $94,132 for a family of four.
 However, Mount Erie contains both very wealthy and poor people as well.